 Childhood should be relished, enjoyed and remembered fondly.
 That’s why pastoral care is absolutely central to everything that we do at Sandroyd.
 Our friendly and nurturing boarding environment equips children with the confidence and skills to really challenge themselves, to be happy, and to succeed.

-Our location and grounds – 60 acres of fields, woods and parkland – are idyllic.
+Our location, in the centre of over 500 acres of fields, woods and parkland, is idyllic.
 Our stunning environment allows pupils to take part in a wide variety of sports, to learn outside of the classroom, and, most importantly, to be able to just romp about outdoors.
 There is untold value in giving children the freedom and space to grow and develop in a safe setting.